Optimizing for Strategy Diversity in the Design of Video Games: General Lower Bound (Proof of )

 \section{General Lower Bound (Proof of \Cref{thm:lowerbound})}

-Throughout this section, we fix positive integers $n>m\ge4$, and explicitly present designs $(A,c)$ that have the number of $k$-loadouts promised in \Cref{thm:lowerbound} for all $k\leq m$.
-For $m=2$ and $m=3$, the exactly optimal designs are presented in Appendix \ref{appx:exact_construction}.
+Throughout this section, we fix positive integers $n>m\ge2$, and explicitly present general designs $(A,c)$ that have the number of $k$-loadouts promised in \Cref{thm:lowerbound} for all $k\leq m$.
+For $m=2$ and $m=3$, better designs that are exactly optimal can be found in Appendix \ref{appx:exact_construction}.
 All of the designs constructed in this paper will satisfy the property that $A$ has linearly independent rows, hence we assume in the rest of this section that $A$ is a full row rank matrix.